-An Oration Contest Workshop will be held Saturday, March 23rd from 12:30 PM-2 PM at First African Baptist Church.
+An Oration Contest Round-Up Rally Workshop will be held Saturday, March 30th from 12:30 PM-2 PM at First African Baptist Church.
 Register or turn in your contest applications and get pointers on how to give an award-winning speech.
 Please plan to attend.
 The workshop is free and open to the public.

 Applications & Info

-Applications are due no later than Saturday, March 23rd.
+Applications are due no later than Saturday, March 30th.
 Please mail this application or bring with you to the contest workshop.
-For the application package, click here: Coming soon!
+For the application package, click here: 2019 – Oratorical Contestant’s Package

-Application can be mailed to: 2017 Oratorical Speech Contest; c/o First African Baptist Church; P.O.
-Box 311; Dublin, GA 31040 or delivered to: First African Baptist Church ~ Family Life Center ~
+Application can be mailed to: 2019 Oratorical Speech Contest; c/o 1105 Edgewood Drive.; Dublin, GA 31021 or delivered to: First African Baptist Church ~ Family Life Center ~

 To learn more about Dr. Martin Luther King, Jr. and First African Baptist Church, please visit http://firstafricanbaptistdublinga.com